Opinion polling for the 2023 Spanish local elections

 In the run up to the 2023 Spanish local elections, various organisations carried out opinion polling to gauge voting intention in local entities in Spain.
 Results of such polls are displayed in this article.
-The date range for these opinion polls are from the previous local elections, held on 26 May 2019, to the day the next elections will be held, on 28 May 2023.
+The date range for these opinion polls are from the previous local elections, held on 26 May 2019, to the day the next elections were held, on 28 May 2023.

 Polls are listed in reverse chronological order, showing the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication.
 Where the fieldwork dates are unknown, the date of publication is given instead.
 The highest percentage figure in each polling survey is displayed with its background shaded in the leading party's colour.
 If a tie ensues, this is applied to the figures with the highest percentages.
 The "Lead" columns on the right shows the percentage-point difference between the parties with the highest percentages in a given poll.